Dhriti-Sharma/ElderEase-Chatbot/README.md

-ElderEase: AI-Powered Senior Tech Support Chatbot
+ElderEase: AI-Powered Senior Tech Support Chatbot Project Overview
-Image: An example screenshot of the ElderEase Chatbot

-Project Overview
 ElderEase is an AI-powered conversational chatbot designed for senior citizens in India, aiming to help them resolve daily technical issues (such as WhatsApp, UPI payments, phone problems, etc.) with simple, step-by-step guidance.
 This project focuses on empowering seniors in the digital world and making technology more accessible for them.